 As an internationally educated nurse, how do I begin the process of becoming an RN in Canada?

 The National Nursing Assessment Service (NNAS) is a Canada-wide body that provides an initial assessment for internationally educated nurses (IENs) who would like to practise in Canada.

 You can begin the process of applying here.
 The NNAS handbook for applications is a great resource that will help answer any questions you may have.

 Will I need to write an examination to become licensed to practise in Canada?

 Canadian provinces and territories require that you write an exam as part of the registration or licensure process.
-Starting in 2015, provincial and territorial nursing regulators (outside Quebec) will use the NCLEX-RN exam from the National Council of State Boards of Nursing (NCSBN) as Canada’s entry-to-practice exam.
+Starting in 2015, provincial and territorial nursing regulators (outside Quebec) have been using the NCLEX-RN exam from the National Council of State Boards of Nursing (NCSBN) as Canada’s entry-to-practice exam.
 For more information, please contact your provincial or territorial regulatory body and NCSBN.

 Quebec nurses will continue to use their own exam.
 For further information, please contact the Ordre des infirmières et infirmiers du Québec.